noonespecial/Perl_console_template/README.md

 on the command line is ignored.
 There are no checks for "valid" options as these will likely be considered values of the switch immediately preceding them.

+All text occurring before any recognized switches will be in the _default entry in the hash.
+This lets you do something like this:

+./Perl_console_template.pl /work/on/this/file --with --these --options

 Two examples are given in the main section showing how to read the value passed with a switch and simply detecting if a switch has been passed.